-Micromundo are Jimi McKay and Ana García.
+Micromundo are Jimi and Ana.
 Jimi studied Landscape Architecture at Edinburgh College of Art (2008); Ana studied Industrial Design at Escola Elisava in Barcelona (2001).

 Together, we make a multidisciplinary team, capable of both the design fase (including 2D and 3D tools if necessary) and the production fase of every piece, here in our workshop in Barcelona.
 We’re in permanent evolution, and even though we will alway stick to noble materials from sustainable sources when possible, we also consider important to allow place for R&D so we can find original solutions as well.